Olympus E-1 vs Pentax K-3 II

 |16.||Pentax K-3||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the E-1 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The E-1 was replaced by the Olympus E-3, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-1 and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More heavily discounted: Has been available for much longer (launched in June 2003).

 Advantages of the Pentax K-3 II: